 Council reviewed these levels in September 2014 and advised on target levels.
-A range of parameters (including populations, issues affecting the district, costs and benefits to the community, legislative requirements, size, condition and complexity of assets, risk associated with failure, skills and resources available, and customer expectation) were assessed to determine the most suitable level of asset management.
-Council resolved that the Core level of asset management should be maintained for the Community Facilities AMP.
+A range of parameters (including populations, issues affecting the District, costs and benefits to the community, legislative requirements, size, condition and complexity of assets, risk associated with failure, skills and resources available, and customer expectation) were assessed to determine the most suitable level of asset management.
+Council resolved that the Core level of asset management should be maintained for the Aquatic Centre AMP.

-S2.2 Define Levels of Service and Performance
+S.2.2 Define Levels of Service and Performance

 The Level of Service and Performance Management frameworks will ensure that agreed stakeholder requirements are met.
-Levels of Service, performance measures and relationship to Community Outcomes are detailed in Appendix R.
+Levels of service, performance measures, and relationship to community outcomes are detailed in Appendix R.

-S2.3 Forecast Future Demand
+S.2.3 Forecast Future Demand

-Understanding how future demand for service will change enables Council to plan ahead to meet that demand.
+Understanding how future demand for service will change enables the Council to plan ahead to meet that demand.
 Demand and future new capital requirements are dealt with in Appendix F.

-S2.4 Understand the Asset Base (the Asset Register)
+S.2.4 Understand the Asset Base (the Asset Register)

 A robust asset register is a core requirement for asset management.
 Data on Council assets is collected via as-built plans (supplied through capital works and subdivision), maintenance contract work and field studies.
-Two enterprise asset systems are used to record core data:
+Two enterprise asset systems are used to record core data.
+The Confirm Asset Management System contains information on some Aquatic Centre assets.
 Most data sets are viewable on the corporate GIS browser, Explore Tasman.
 Reporting systems summarise data for management and performance reporting, and for providing links between AM systems and GIS / financial systems.
 Several other standalone applications exist for specific purposes.

-The Asset Register and other Information Systems are described more comprehensively in section S4.3 Information Systems and Tools.
+The Asset Register and other information systems are described more comprehensively in section S.4.3.

-S2.5 Assess Asset Condition
+S.2.5 Assess Asset Condition

 Council needs to understand the current condition of its assets.
 Monitoring programmes should be tailored to consider how critical the asset is, how quickly it is likely to deteriorate, and the cost of data collection.
+Collection of asset condition data is discussed in Appendix B.

-For the Aquatic Centre, the condition assessments will be updated during the first year of this plan and will subsequently be reviewed by the contractors when maintenance work is undertaken
+For the Aquatic Centre, the condition assessments will be updated during the first year of this plan and will subsequently be reviewed by the contractors when maintenance work is undertaken .

-Where condition rating is done, a 1-5 scale is used, as per the NZQQA Infrastructure Asset Grading Guidelines, as shown in Table S-4.
+Where condition rating is done, a 1-5 scale is used, as per the NZQQA Infrastructure Asset Grading Guidelines, as shown in Table S-1.

-Table S-4: Asset Condition Rating Table
+Table S-1: Asset Condition Rating Table